 Bringing together features from the Info Panel into a single concise screen.

-Changing channels – the feature allows the user to get a sneak peak of the next channel without having to commit to changing over.
+Changing channels – the feature allows the user to get a sneak peek of the next channel without having to commit to changing over.

 The TV guide that users have grown to love in both portrait and landscape modes.